22 Things To Know Before Visiting Peyto Lake

 How Long Does it Take to Hike to the Peyto Lake Viewpoint?

-From the main parking lot, the Peyto Lake viewpoint is .5 km with roughly 70 meters of elevation gain.
-At an average walking pace, it should take you anywhere between 10-15 minutes to reach the viewpoint, depending on your fitness.
+The Peyto Lake viewpoint is .5 km from the main parking lot and has roughly 70 meters of elevation gain.
+Depending on your fitness level, it should take you 10-15 minutes to reach the viewpoint at an average walking pace.

 Peyto Lake is not a hard hike, and the path is well paved and easy to follow, making Peyto Lake a great stop on any Banff itinerary.
 Most visitors should be able to easily reach Peyto Lake, and it’s well worth the short walk to see the gorgeous view.